PASTOS GRANDES PROJECT

 SPENT IN DEVELOPMENT

-The project’s previous operator, Eramine Sudamerica SA, spent over $5 million CDN in development work at Pastos Grandes.
-This includes six exploration wells, which encountered prospectively economic grades.
+The project’s previous operator spent over $5 million CDN in development work at Pastos Grandes.
+This included six exploration wells, which encountered prospectively economic grades.

-Recent drilling by Millennial attests to the presence of increasingly superior grades at depths to at least 352 meters.
+Drilling by Millennial attests to the presence of increasingly superior grades at depths to 600 meters.

-No environmental obstacles exist to slow down the company’s aggressive timeline towards a production decision.
+No known environmental obstacles to slow down the company’s aggressive timeline towards a production decision.

-The Company has an option to acquire 100% of the Pastos Grandes Lithium Project in Salta Province Argentina.
+The Company has acquired 100% of the Pastos Grandes Lithium Project in Salta Province Argentina.

-Applications for an additional 4,236 hectares have been submitted to the government of Salta.
+An additional 4,236 hectares have been granted by the government of Salta.

-Salar contains brines with a density of 1.2+ and Li contents of 400mg/l to 600mg/l, with some values exceeding 3000 mg/l lithium.
+Salar contains brines with a density of 1.2+ and Li contents of 350mg/l to 600mg/l, with some values exceeding 3000 mg/l lithium.

 “These results exceed our expectations in terms of brine availability and flow.
 We are excited to be able to advance this program to pumping trials,”